pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Casio-FP1000.md

 # CP/M

 No specific libraries are at the moment available for the Casio FP-1100.
-To transfer files on a disk image with cpmtools a specific disk definition must be provided in the 'diskdefs' file:
+A disc image suitable for use with an emulator can be produced using the `-subtype=fp1100` option:

+    zcc +cpm -subtype=fp1100 program.c -create-app

+## CPM Tools

+A disc definition for CPMtools is provided below:

     # Casio FP-1100
     diskdef fp1100